Diseases & Conditions

 Frozen shoulder, also called adhesive capsulitis, causes pain and stiffness in the shoulder.
 Over time, the shoulder becomes very hard to move.

-Frozen shoulder most commonly affects people between the ages of 40 and 60, and occurs in women more often than men.
-In addition, people with diabetes are at an increased risk for developing frozen shoulder.
+Frozen shoulder most commonly affects people between the ages of 40 and 60, and it occurs in women more often than men.
+In addition, people with diabetes and thyroid conditions are at an increased risk for developing frozen shoulder.
+However, a frozen shoulder can happen to anyone at any time.
+Sometimes it may happen after an injury or surgery.

-Your shoulder is a ball-and-socket joint made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).
+The shoulder is a ball-and-socket joint made up of three bones:

-The head of the upper arm bone fits into a shallow socket in your shoulder blade.
+The head of the upper arm bone fits into a shallow socket in the shoulder blade.
 Strong connective tissue, called the shoulder capsule, surrounds the joint.

 To help your shoulder move more easily, synovial fluid lubricates the shoulder capsule and the joint.